 - 1. Michigan, Pennsylvania: formula includes reserve ratio. - 2.
 District of Columbia: all since July 1, 1939.
 Idaho: all since January 1, 1940.
 Louisiana: all since October 1, 1974.
 Montana: all since October 1, 1981.
 Rhode Island: all since October 1, 1958. - 3.
 Florida: after 8 quarters of chargeability and annually thereafter.
 Illinois: last 3 years, except if employer has only 3 or 4 years liability in which case, last 1 or 2 years, respectively.
 Iowa: average of 5 years.
 Michigan: in 2012, last 4 years; in 2013 and thereafter, last 3 years.
 Minnesota, Utah, Virginia, Washington: last 4 years.
 Mississippi: last 3 years ending on June 30, immediately preceding the tax year.
 North Dakota: last 6 years.
-Pennsylvania: average of 3 years for employers meeting the appropriate classification criteria of Groups 2 and/or 3, and only 2 years for employers meeting the classification criteria of Group 1. - 4.
+Pennsylvania: average of 3 years for employers meeting the appropriate classification criteria of groups 2 and/or 3, and only 2 years for employers meeting the classification criteria of group 1. - 4.
 Arkansas: average of last 3 or 5 years whichever is lesser, or the last year.
 Idaho, Nebraska: average of 4 years.
 Nevada: average of last 3 consecutive calendar years.
 New Jersey: average of last 3 or 5 years, whichever is higher.
 New York: average of 5 years.
 North Dakota: average of the last 3 years. - 5.
 Colorado, Louisiana, Mississippi, North Carolina, Virgin Islands: last 3 taxable fiscal years.
 Illinois: last 3 years, except if employer has only 3 or 4 years liability in which case, last 1 or 2 years, respectively.
 Massachusetts, Wisconsin: last year.
-Michigan, last 5 years.
+Michigan: in 2012, last 4 years; in 2013 and thereafter, last 3 years..
 Minnesota, Utah, Virginia, Washington: last 4 years.
 Oregon: last 3 years prior to the computation date of July 1.
-Use the taxable payroll, not the total payroll. - 6.
-California: To determine the average base payroll for the 2009 rating process, the UI taxable payroll is divided by three if the employer began business in 2005, by two if the employer began business in 2006, and by one if the employer began business in 2007.
-If taxable wages are reported in at least one quarter a year, that is considered a full year with wages.
+Use the taxable payroll, not the total payroll.

-- 7. Oklahoma: 12 quarters prior to July 1st of the calendar year immediately preceding the year for which the rate is being calculated. - 8.
-South Carolina: for calendar year 2012, up to eight years of benefit charges and taxable wages are used.
-For calendar year 2013, up to nine years of benefit charges and taxable wages are used.
-Effective January 1, 2014, three years of benefit charges and taxable wages will be used.
+- 6. California: to determine the average base payroll for the 2013 rating process, the UI taxable payroll is divided by three if the employer began business in 2009, by two if the employer began business in 2010, and by one if the employer began business in 2011.
+If taxable wages are reported in at least one quarter a year, that is considered a full year with wages. - 7.
+Oklahoma: 12 quarters prior to July 1st of the calendar year immediately preceding the year for which the rate is being calculated. - 8.
+South Carolina: for calendar year 2013, nine years of benefits and payroll are used.
+Starting on January 1, 2014, three years of benefits and payroll will be used.